fishes text index | photo index

 It hides among seaweeds and can't move fast.
 Watch your step!

-The male looks after the eggs.
+The male looks carries the eggs.

 Changi, Oct 07